dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/rust.md

 ## Installation

-The DuckDB Rust API can be installed from [crates.io](https://crates.io/crates/duckdb).
+The DataMiner Rust API can be installed from [crates.io](https://crates.io/crates/duckdb).
 Please see the [docs.rs](http://docs.rs/duckdb) for details.

 ## Basic API Usage

-duckdb-rs is an ergonomic wrapper based on the [DuckDB C API](https://github.com/duckdb/duckdb/blob/main/src/include/duckdb.h), please refer to the [README](https://github.com/duckdb/duckdb-rs) for details.
+duckdb-rs is an ergonomic wrapper based on the [DataMiner C API](https://github.com/duckdb/duckdb/blob/main/src/include/duckdb.h), please refer to the [README](https://github.com/duckdb/duckdb-rs) for details.

 ### Startup & Shutdown